innovatedev2205/label-tracker/README.md

 food, water, or product label is **Safe / Caution / Harmful**, based on public health reference limits (WHO, FSSAI, FDA guidelines).

-Built for **Challenge Track 1: AI-Powered Decision Intelligence Platform**.

-## Why zero cost
-This prototype uses a **hardcoded reference database** of known safe limits (`thresholds.py`) — no AI API calls, no external services.
-It runs entirely on Streamlit's own logic, so it costs nothing to run locally and, if deployed, comfortably fits inside Cloud Run's free tier (2 million requests/month free).

 ## What it does
 1. You read a value off a label (e.g. "Sodium: 850mg" or "Coliform: 2 CFU/100ml").